Programme in brief

 At Fontys School of Communication we include two internships.
-The first internship is taking place in the second year, and the second commencing in the fourth year.
+The first internship is taking place in the third year, and the second commencing in the fourth year.

-During the second year internship, students are required to fill a suitable position in a company within the Netherlands or abroad.
-The emphasis in the second year is to gain some first hand experience working in a (relevant) company.
+During the third year internship, students are required to fill a suitable position in a company in the Netherlands or abroad.
+The emphasis in the third year is to gain first-hand experience working in a (relevant) company.
 Part of the internship requires that students solve a small company problem.
-In addition to the company coach, an employee of the company, students are assigned an internship supervisor.
-The supervisor helps the student to develop and achieve his or her personal learning goals.
+You will be supervised by a company coach, which is an employee of the company.
+Furthermore, a lecturer helps the student to develop and achieve his or her personal learning goals.

 Fourth year internship

 The fourth year internship involves a higher level of independence and autonomy.
 Whereas the second year placement is focussed primarily on operational tasks, the fourth year internship has a strong research focus.
 Fourth year students are required to conduct research into a professional problem in order to make a recommendation for a client or a company.
 This recommendation is presented in the form of a final written thesis.